carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """"""""""

-The first two arguments to the '``llvm.experimental.constrained.frem``' intrinsic must be :ref:`floating point <t_floating>` or :ref:`vector <t_vector>`
+The first two arguments to the '``llvm.experimental.constrained.frem``' intrinsic must be :ref:`floating-point <t_floating>` or :ref:`vector <t_vector>`
-of floating point values.
+of floating-point values.
 Both arguments must have identical types.

 The third and fourth arguments specify the rounding mode and exception behavior as described above.
-The rounding mode argument has no effect, since the result of frem is never rounded, but the argument is included for consistency with the other constrained floating point intrinsics.
+The rounding mode argument has no effect, since the result of frem is never rounded, but the argument is included for consistency with the other constrained floating-point intrinsics.

 Semantics:
 """"""""""

-The value produced is the floating point remainder from the division of the two value operands and has the same type as the operands.
+The value produced is the floating-point remainder from the division of the two value operands and has the same type as the operands.
 The remainder has the same sign as the dividend.